The Holocaust in Latvia: German occupation

-The German army crossed the Soviet frontier early morning on Sunday, 22 June 1941, on a broad front from the Baltic Sea to Hungary.
+The German army crossed the Soviet frontier in the early morning of Sunday 22 June 1941, on a broad front from the Baltic Sea to Hungary.
 The Germans advanced through Lithuania towards Daugavpils and other strategic points in Latvia.
 The Nazi police state included an organisation called the Security Service (German: Sicherheitsdienst), generally referred to as the SD, and its headquarters in Berlin was known as the Reich Security Main Office (RSHA).

 The SD in Latvia

-In advance of the invasion, the SD had organised four Einsatzgruppen, mobile killing squads.
-The Einsatzgruppen name ("special assignment units") was a euphemism, as their real purpose was to murder large numbers of people whom the Nazis regarded as "undesirable".
-These included Communists, Gypsies, the mentally ill, homosexuals and, especially, Jews.
-The Einsatzgruppen followed closely behind the German invasion forces and established a presence in Latvia within days, and sometimes hours, of the occupation of a given area of the country by the German Wehrmacht.
+Ahead of the invasion, the SD had organised four Einsatzgruppen, mobile killing squads.
+The name Einsatzgruppen ("special assignment units") was a euphemism; their real purpose was to murder people the Nazis saw as "undesirable".
+These included Communists, Romani people, the mentally ill, homosexuals and, especially Jews.
+The Einsatzgruppen followed closely behind the German invasion forces and established a presence in Latvia within days and sometimes hours of the occupation of a given area by the German Wehrmacht.

 The SD in Latvia can be distinguished in photographs and descriptions by their uniforms.
-The full black of the Nazi SS was seldom worn; instead, the usual attire was the grey Wehrmacht uniform with black accents.
-They wore the SD patch on the left sleeve, a yellowish shirt, and the Death's Head (Totenkopf) symbol on their caps.
-The SD ranks were identical to the SS.
-The SD did not wear the SS lightning rune symbol on their right collar tabs but replaced it with either the Totenkopf or the letters "SD".
+The full black of the Nazi SS was seldom worn; instead, the usual attire was a grey Wehrmacht uniform with black accents.
+They wore a SD patch on the left sleeve, a yellowish shirt, and the Death's Head (Totenkopf) symbol on their caps.
+The SD ranks were the same as in the SS.
+The SD did not wear the SS lightning rune symbol on their right collar tabs and replaced it with either the Totenkopf or the letters "SD".

 The SD first established its power in Latvia through Einsatzgruppe A, which was subdivided into units called Einsatzkommandos 1a, 1b, 2 and 3.
-As the front line moved further east, Einsatzgruppe A moved out of Latvia, remaining in the country only a few weeks, after which its functions were taken over by the "resident" SD, under the authority of the Kommandant der Sicherheitspolizei un SD, generally referred to by the German initials of KdS.
-The KdS took orders both from RSHA in Berlin and from another official called the Befehlshaber (commander) der Sicherheitspolizei und des SD, or BdS.
-Both the KdS and the BdS were subordinate to another official called the Ranking (or Higher) SS and Police Commander (Höherer SS-und Polizeiführer), or HPSSF.
-The lines of authority were overlapping and ambiguous.
-The eastern part of Latvia, including Daugavpils and the Latgale region, was assigned to Einsatzkommandos 1b (EK 1b) and 3 (EK 3).
-EK 1b had about 50 to 60 men and was commanded by Erich Ehrlinger.
+As the front line moved east, Einsatzgruppe A moved out of Latvia, remaining in the country only a few weeks, after which its functions were taken over by the "resident" SD under the authority of the Kommandeur der Sicherheitspolizei und des SD, generally referred to by the German initials of KdS.
+The KdS took orders both from RSHA in Berlin and from another official called the Befehlshaber der Sicherheitspolizei und des SD, or BdS.
+Both the KdS and the BdS were subordinate to another official called the Ranking (or Higher) SS and Police Commander (Höherer SS- und Polizeiführer), or HPSSF.
+The lines of authority overlapped and were ambiguous.
+Eastern Latvia, including Daugavpils and the Latgale region, was assigned to Einsatzkommandos 1b (EK 1b) and 3 (EK 3).
+EK 1b had 50 to 60 men and was commanded by Erich Ehrlinger.